hdavid16/InventoryManagement.jl/README.md

 ## Overview

-*InventoryManagement.jl* allows modeling a multi-period multi-product supply network.
-A supply network can be constructed using the following node types:
+*InventoryManagement.jl* allows modeling a multi-period multi-product supply network under stochastic stationary demand and stochastic lead times.
+A supply network can be constructed using the following types of nodes:
-- `Producers`: Nodes where inventory transformation takes place (e.g., intermediates or final materials are produced).
-Reactive systems, including those with co-products, can be modelled using [Bills of Materials](https://en.wikipedia.org/wiki/Bill_of_materials) (see [Model Inputs section](#graph-specific)).
+- `Producers`: Nodes where inventory transformation takes place (e.g., raw materials are converted to intermediates or finished goods).
+Material transformation, including reactive systems with co-products, are modeled using [Bills of Materials](https://en.wikipedia.org/wiki/Bill_of_materials) (see [Model Inputs section](#node-specific)).
-- `Distributors`: Intermediate nodes where inventory is stored and distributed (e.g., distribution centers).
+- `Distributors`: Nodes where inventory is stored and distributed (e.g., distribution centers).
-- `Markets`: Nodes where end-customers place final product orders (i.e., retailer).
-These are the last (sink) nodes in the network.
+- `Markets`: Nodes where end-customers place final product orders (e.g., retailer).

+These types of nodes can be used to model the following components of a supply network:
+- `Manufacturing Plants`: Plants are modeled using two nodes joined by a directed arc:
+  - Raw material storage node: Upstream `producer` node that stores raw materials and the plant's `bill of materials`.
+  - Product storage node: Downstream `distributor` node that stores the materials produced at the plant.
+  - Arc: the time elapsed between the consumption of raw materials and the production of goods (production time) is modeled with the arc lead time.
+- `Distribution Centers`: DCs are modeled using `distributor` nodes.

+Note: Any node can be marked as a `market` node to indicate that there is external demand for one or more materials stored at that node.
+This allows external demand at distribution centers or at manufacturing plants (either for raw materials or products).

-The simplest network that can be modeled is one with a single market with one producer or distributor.
+The simplest network that can be modeled is one with a single retailer (`distributor`) with external demand (`market`) that is supplied by a warehouse (`distributor`).
 However, more complex systems can be modelled as well.

 When defining a supply network, a `SupplyChainEnv` object is created based on system inputs and network structure.
-This object can then be used to execute a simulation of the inventory dynamics.
-During a simulation, stochastic demand at each of the markets can occur for each of the materials in each period.
-When product demand occurs at the market, sales are made based on available inventory.
-Any unfulfilled demand is either backlogged or considered a lost sale depending on the system definition.
-If no action is taken duirng the simulation, the inventory levels will eventually be depleted.
-To avoid this from happening, a decision-maker can interact with the system in each period by making inventory replenishment decisions (refered to as `actions`).
-Lead times for in-transit inventory as well as production lead times are accounted for in the simulation.
-Transportation lead times can be modelled stochastically to account for lead time uncertainty.
-From a service time perspective, demand at market nodes has zero service time, whereas non-market nodes have service time equal to the production lead time + transportation lead time.
+This object can then be used to simulate the inventory dynamics under a stochastic environment and a specified inventory management policy.
+Stochasticity is modeled in the external demand quantities at the `market` nodes and in the lead times between connected nodes in the network.
+However, deterministic values can also be used for external demand or lead times if desired.
+In each period of the simulation, a decision-maker can specify inventory replenishnment orders throughout the network (refered to as `actions`), which consist of the inventory quantities requested by each node to each immediate supplier for each material in the system.
+If no action is taken during the simulation, the inventory levels will eventually be depleted by the external demand.
+Depending on the system configuration, unfulfilled external or internal demand can be either backlogged or considered a lost sale.

-The `SupplyChainEnv` can also potentially be used in conjunction with [ReinforcementLearning.jl](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl) to train a Reinforcement Learning `agent`.
+The `SupplyChainEnv` can also potentially be used in conjunction with [ReinforcementLearning.jl](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl) to train a Reinforcement Learning `agent` that places replenishment orders (`actions`) throughout the network.

 This package generalizes and extends and the inventory management environment available in [OR-Gym](https://github.com/hubbs5/or-gym).

 ## Dependencies

-*InventoryManagement.jl* mainly relies on the following packages:
+*InventoryManagement.jl* relies primarily on the following packages:
-- [MetaGraphs.jl](https://github.com/JuliaGraphs/MetaGraphs.jl): Define supply network structure and specify node- and edge-specific parameters.
 - [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl): Tabulate results.
-- [Distributions.jl](https://github.com/JuliaStats/Distributions.jl): Define probability distributions for the lead times in between nodes and the demands at the market nodes.
+- [Distributions.jl](https://github.com/JuliaStats/Distributions.jl): Define probability distributions for the lead times on the network arcs and the demand quantities at the market nodes.
+- [Graphs.jl](https://github.com/JuliaGraphs/Graphs.jl): Define supply network topology
+- [MetaGraphs.jl](https://github.com/JuliaGraphs/MetaGraphs.jl): Specify system parameters for each node or arc, or for the system as a whole.

 ## Installation